ParanoiaSamurai/Automated-Incident-Response/README.md

 ansible_network_os = ios # type of OS the device is using ansible_port = 22
 ```

+- For Configuration of Ansible Config, if you are learning you can make the host_key_checking to False state or add SSH key to authenticate with the routers.

 - Ensure that the script is executable
 ``` bash
 chmod +x analyze_alerts.sh